 IoT architectures play a critical role in integrating various components and ensuring the success of IoT applications.
 Numerous IoT architectures exist, including software, hardware, and general frameworks.
 Layered architectures are ubiquitous, with distinct services provided at each layer.
 A notable five-layered model has been proposed as a comprehensive IoT architecture.
 Additionally, domain-specific architectures cater to the unique requirements of different IoT applications.
 IoT platforms must effectively integrate heterogeneous components from multiple vendors, utilizing diverse protocols, data formats, and communication technologies [10].
-Despite the variety of available architectures, IoT systems encounter scalability, reliability, and heterogeneity challenges.
-Understanding these architectures and their functionalities is crucial for researchers and developers in selecting the most suitable technologies for their IoT projects.
+Despite the variety of available architectures and their functionalities is crucial for researchers and developers in selecting the most suitable technologies for their IoT projects.